alireza12prom/SimChain/README.md

 ---

 ## 🧭 Notes and next steps

-- Add basic validation for transactions and blocks
-- Add persistence for the mempool or recovery logic on startup
+- [] Add persistence for the mempool
-- Add P2P networking for multi‑node syncing and block propagation
+- [] Add P2P networking for multi‑node syncing
-- Add unit tests and simple benchmarks for mining difficulty
+- [] Add unit tests